miratronix/gconf/README.md

 ### JSONFile
 The JSON file loader (`gconf.JSONFile`) has 2 parameters:
 * filePath: The file path of the JSON file to use.
 * parseDurations: A flag indicating whether strings matching the [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration) format should be parsed to a `time.Duration` representation.

+### YAMLFile
+The YAML file loader (`gconf.YAMLFile`) has 2 parameters:
+* filePath: The file path of the YAML file to use.
+* parseDurations: A flag indicating whether strings matching the [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration) format should be parsed to a `time.Duration` representation.

 ### Map